-Freerslev Kotel is a farm with 200+ meat breed cattle plus heifers and calves.
+Freerslev Kotel is a farm with 200 meat breed cattle.
 The farm is owned and run by Erik and Inge, who live on the farm.
 Our 5 children are either studying or working and living in their own homes.

-Until end of July 2017 the farm was filled with Jersey milking cows.
-Now the livestock consist of meat cattle – wheat are which are cross breeds between Jersey, Danish Bluewhite and Angus.
-The next generation of crossbreeds are then crossed with Angus which gives the best meat flavour and structure.
-The herds are kept free range in stables where there are constant access till fodder, water and spaces for ruminating and rest.
-Throughout the summer all animals are on pasture – except for the big bulls.
-The grazing season for cows in Denmark is typically from May to October (weather dependent)
+The farm used to be a dairy farm with 350 Jersey milking cows.
+Now the livestock consist of meat cattle –they are cross breed between Jersey, Danish Bluewhite and Angus.
+The next generations of crossbreeds are then crossed with Angus which gives a magnificent meat flavour and structure.
+The herds are kept free range in stables at winter time.
+They have constant access till fodder, water and spaces for ruminating and rest.
+Throughout the summer the animals are on pasture – except for the big bulls.
+The grazing season in Denmark is typically from May to October (weather dependent)

-Freerslev Kotel is nearly self-sufficient with regards to providing food for the animals.
-There are 90 hectare land belonging to the farm.
-Further 110 hectare land are leased some of it close to the farm and some a bit further away (max 10km)
+Freerslev Kotel is nearly self-sufficient with regards to producing food for the animals.
+90 hectare of land is owned by the farm.
+Further 160 hectare land are leased.
+Some of it is positioned close to the farm and some a bit further away (max 10km)

-In 2017 rape is grown on 27% of 210 hectares, barley, rye and wheat was grown on 33% af the land and 40% of the yield was grass for harvesting and for pasture.
-Rape is used for oilproduction and the wheat and rye are used for for bread flour.
-The barley is used for beer making and all surplus grains are used for fodder
+In 2019 rape was grown on 27% of 250 hectares, barley, oat and wheat was grown on 33% af the land and 40% of the yield was grass for harvesting and for pasture.
+Rape is used for oilproduction and the wheat are used for for bread flour.
+The barley is used for beer making, oat are used for porridge oats and all surplus grains are used for fodder.
+50 % of the land is grown ecological.

-If you want to visit a Danish dairy farm – give us a call at +45 23 37 19 28 or send a mail at email@example.com
+If you want to visit a Danish farm with beef cattle – give us a call at +45 23 37 19 28 or send a mail at email@example.com

 The farm is located only 35 min drive from central Copenhagen.
 We are open for visits at most days.
 We offer English spoken guided tours: we take a tour of the buildings and fields whilst telling about the animal care, the milking production, the crops, Danish agriculture and the life of a Danish Farmer family – or whatever you may wish to know about Danish farming.

-The cost of a guided tour for a group up to 25 persons is 1.800 kkr (excl. tax).
-Do you wish the visit to include serving of coffee/the and homemade cake the cost is 2.000 kkr (excl. tax).
+The cost of a guided tour for a group up to 25 persons is 1.900 kkr.
+Do you wish the visit to include serving of coffee/the and homemade cake the cost is 2.900 kkr .

-We can receive bigger groups which will be at an additional cost of 50 kkr. per person.
+We can receive bigger groups which will be at an additional cost of 50 (90 kkr) kkr. per person.
+The prices are exclusive danish tax of 25%

-If you represent a school-class the visit is free of charge.
+If you represent a school-class at the preliminary grade the visit is free off charge.

 OPEN FARM: Every summer we open the farm for the public on 3 sundays in July.